eProsima/Integration-Service-Deprecated/examples/helloworld_to_file/README.rst

     </is>

 Now, we only have to launch the HelloWorld example from FastRTPS.
-If this instructions has been succesfully followed we will see this content on the *output* file.
+If these instructions have been successfully followed we will see this content on the *output* file.

 .. code-block:: shell